-Its a simple concept: Its a way for people to come together and help each other by exchanging knowledge, help and skills.
+It’s a simple concept: a way for people to come together and help each other by exchanging knowledge, help and skills.
 For every hour participants deposit in a timebank, perhaps by giving practical help and support to others, they are able to withdraw equivalent support in time when they themselves are in need.
 In each case the participant decides what they can offer.
 You may be able to mow grass, trim hedges, teach people to read, iron clothes or wash windows.
-Everyone’s time is equal, so one hour of a persons time is equal to one hour of the next person’s time, irrespective of what is chosen to exchange.
+Everyone’s time is equal, so one hour of a person’s time is equal to one hour of the next person’s time, irrespective of the activity.

 How does an exchange work?

-A Timebank member can choose to give 1 hour of their time taking an older person to the local shops and in return can spend that earned time on anything which other Timebank members are offering, perhaps help with gardening for example, or receiving some computer training or companionship.
-Its a simple method for developing communities.
+A Timebank member can choose to give one hour of their time taking an older person to the local shops and in return can spend that earned time on anything that other Timebank members are offering, perhaps help with gardening for example, or receiving some computer training or companionship.
+It’s a simple method for developing communities.